mainmatter/playbook/src/project-procedure/digital-products/README.md

 ### Growing a Foundation

-As more feature are being completed and the product evolves, foundational elements that will later be reused in other, similar contexts will be identified - both in the application's codebase as well as in the [visual design system](../../development-process/#design-systems).
+As more features are being completed and the product evolves, foundational elements that will later be reused in other, similar contexts will be identified - both in the application's codebase as well as in the [visual design system](../../development-process/#design-systems).
 That way,